breatheco-de/exercise-random-card/README.md

 Create an algorithm that randomly builds a card on every refresh:

-1. Every time the website refreshes a new random card needs to show.
+1. Every time the website refreshes a new random card needs to show. whatever

 2. The card must have one of the possible suits: Hearts, Spades, Clubs and Diamonds.